chthonic7/musikey/README.md

 ## Installation

-This project requires the installation of pyaudio as well as pydub (though pydub is soon being dropped as a requirement).
-Both of these are readily available through pip.
+This project requires Python 3 as well as the installation of pyaudio, which readily available through pip.
+You will also need to have xinput installed, which should be available through most package managers.

 ## To-Do
 1. Extend key-note mappings to whole keyboard